marcusrugger/AstronomicalAlgorithms/JeanMeeus/Chapter  3 - Interpolation/README.md

 var y = interp.ExtremumY;  // Distance from sun at perihelion var n = interp.ExtremumN;  // The value of n at perihelion var x = x2 + 4 * n;        // The time of perihelion.
-Multiply n by 4 because that is the interval in the table
+Multiply n by 4, the table interval
 ```